soft-lang/soft/README.md

 NodeType names *MUST* *MATCH*: `^[A-Z_]+$`

-Digits are not allowed not only to discourage bad names, but also made the parsing algorithm simpler.
+Digits are not allowed not only to discourage bad names, but also makes the parsing algorithm simpler.
 More on that later.

 When implementing a new language, you might need to add new NodeTypes, if some token or semantic feature is missing, but always first